October 23, 2018

 Here are some precursors of prostate cancer that should be early warning signs that prostate cancer may be developing:

 - Prostatic intraepithelial neoplasia (PIN); High grade PIN is no doubt the only confirmed precursor to prostate cancer.
 With PIN, there is a progression of abnormalities involving the genotype and phenotype.
 These abnormalities are intermediate between cancer and non-cancerous prostatic epithelium.
-The indication that this brings is that of impairment of the cell differentiation as well as an advancement of carcinogenesis of the prostrate.
+The indication that this brings is that of impairment of the cell differentiation as well as an advancement of carcinogenesis of the prostate.
 The means of detection used to look for PIN is a biopsy since it is not possibly seen through the use of ultrasonography.
 For those patients who have shown PIN,

 - Atrophy is yet another precursor to prostate cancer.
 This usually refers to the wasting away of the prostate and is a sign that cancer of the affected part might develop.